laralove143/timezoner/README.md

     4. press that tiny **+ button** _(**add member** on mobile)_
     5. search **timezoner** and select the one with the avatar
     6. press **the green tick** next to permissions listed below
+        - view channel
         - manage webhooks
-        - read messages
         - send messages
+        - add reactions
         - manage messages
-        - add reactions
+        - read message history

 ### something else? how could this happen??